 Directional boring would occur on the banks of College Creek.
-Boring would occur for all alternatives at the same locations.
+Boring would occur for all alternatives at the same location regardless of bridge placement.
 The boring would start on the northern side of the creek bed and move towards the southern side.
 The boring would not directly affect water resources as it would occur on the banks and under the sediment bed.
 As a result, no dams or cofferdams would be used.
 At this time, the required depth of the borings has not been determined, but the area would likely be approximately 32 inches by 32 inches.
+An excavated pit on either side measuring 20 feet wide by 40 feet long (800 square feet) would be needed for drilling or boring entry and exit; the pit would be located to avoid existing structures or utilities.